Financial Aid

 International Study Programs

 Bethel has established a financial aid policy for students who study overseas or at another U.S. college or university as part of their Bethel program.
-This policy may be obtained from the Office of Off-Campus Programs/International Studies or the Office of Financial Aid.
+This policy may be obtained from the Office of International and Off-Campus Programs or the Office of Financial Aid.

 Changes in Financial Aid Programs

 From time to time changes are made in the availability of scholarships, grants, and loans.
-We recommend that you go to bethel.edu/undergrad/financial-aid or contact the Office of Financial Aid for up-to-date information.
+It is recommend students contact the Office of Financial Aid for up-to-date information.

 Connect with Bethel